cfiebach/Python_For_Psychologists_25-26/_sources/overview.md

 https://jakevdp.github.io/PythonDataScienceHandbook/

+For the 2025 course, also check out the "Python for Experimental Psychologists" book by Dalmaijer et al.

 Additional reading material might be added but will always be open & free with students being informed about any addition.

 <iframe src="https://giphy.com/embed/9dFvgd4ID6ne0" width="240" height="135" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/community-nbc-ken-jeong-9dFvgd4ID6ne0">via GIPHY</a></p>